8ulce28/zkVM-ecdsa-benchmark/sp1_verify/README.md

 ## Running the Code

 The program needs to be compiled to a RISC-V file using the command `cargo prove build` to be proven in any host code.
 During compilation, SP1 sets an environment variable in the form of `SP1_ELF_main=/path`, which points to the path of the compiled ELF (short for Executable and Linkable Format) binary.
-To make this path accessible to the host code, the environment variable needs to be exported to the top-level scope so that the host code can reference it while loading the ELF.
-Running `export SP1_ELF_main=/path` is therefore crucial.
+To make this path accessible to the host code, the environment variable needs to be exported to the root so that the host code can reference it while loading the ELF.
+Running `export SP1_ELF_main=/path` inside `program` is therefore needed.
+Then, running `cargo build --release` and `cargo run --release` inside `script` displays the results.